EJL3/Mobile_Cam/README.md

+# Fact
+For the program to work, download 'ip webcam' app in your phone from playstore.
+Open the app and click start server button then copy the ip address, use it in the script.

-# Mobile_Cam
+# Requirements
-A simple program to activate phone camera through python script and display the cam recording in pc.
+opencv-python